celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 celocli account:register-metadata --url <METADATA_URL> --from $CELO_VALIDATOR_ADDRESS
 ```

-If everything goes well users should be able to see your claims by by running:
+If everything goes well users should be able to see your claims by running:

 ```bash
 # On your local machine